Lightnet/gogun/README.md

  * check dup

 # Information:
+ This is gun.go prototype port from gun.js.
+ It is base on https://www.youtube.com/watch?v=5fCPRY-9hkc.

- Note this is prototype test.
-Golang is base on type struct and interface build.
-Javascript function are not same format in golang.
+ Golang is base on type struct and interface build as well different way to setup packages.
+Javascript and golang code language have different format.
 It coded in different way a bit.
 It will take a while to copy or clone gunjs in simple format.

 # Notes:
  * Upper case first character letter is public function call.